 USDA 762 was notably common in the twentieth century in Ijen, East Java, a prominent volcanic growing zone in Indonesia.
 Because of its limited resistance to coffee leaf rust, it was first introduced in Indonesia.

-However, the introduction of hardier robusta hybrids has rendered its usage as a resistant variation to coffee leaf rust practically obsolete.
-USDA 762 is now mostly produced at higher elevations in Indonesia, where resistance to coffee leaf rot is not as important.
+However, introducing hardier robusta hybrids has rendered its usage as a resistant variation to coffee leaf rust practically obsolete.
+As a result, USDA 762 is mainly produced at higher elevations in Indonesia, where resistance to coffee leaf rot is not as important.

-Kartika is an Indonesian word that refers to Kopi Arabika Tipe Katai (which is interpreted as Catuai arabica coffee).
+Kartika is an Indonesian word that refers to Kopi Arabika Tipe Katai (interpreted as Catuai arabica coffee).
 Kartika, a regional form of the Catuai varietal, is also subject to coffee pests, rust, and other diseases.

 Andungsari (also referred to as Andong Sari and Andung Sari) is a dwarf coffee plant similar to Kartika.
-The Indonesian Coffee and Cocoa Research Institute first developed it via a selection of Catimor plants.
+The Indonesian Coffee and Cocoa Research Institute first developed it using Catimor plants.
 Andungsari thrives at elevations over 1,250 m.a.s.l.

 It offers a high yield (2.5 tonnes per acre) and a great cup profile.
 This cultivar is now commonly farmed in Kayo Aro, Sumatra’s province of Jambi.